cyclus/cyclus/README.rst

 Perhaps a little explanation is required.
 We first want to make sure that this new local copy of the develop branch is up-to-date with respect to the remote origin's branch and remote upstream's branch.
 If there was a change from the remote upstream's branch, we want to push that to origin.
+We then follow the same process to update the work branch, except:

+#. we don't need to worry about the *upstream* repo because it doesn't have a work branch, and
-We then follow the same process to update the work branch, except we want to incorporate any changes which may have been introduced in the develop branch update.
+#. we want to incorporate any changes which may have been introduced in the develop branch update.

 Workflow: The End
 -----------------